xdevplatform/compliant-client/README.md

 # The Compliant (Python) client

-**tl;dr** This repository provides both simple scripts and a more elaborate *client* for working with the "batch Compliance" endpoint.
+**tl;dr** This repository provides both simple scripts and a more elaborate *client* for working with the "batch Compliance" endpoints.
+There is a simple script for each of the 5 stages of managing a Job life-cycle, while the client automates a Compliance Job's life-cycle, from creating a Job to downloading the results.

-Status: getting new User functionality now that that update has been made.
-Using this README to help design new features.

 ## Introduction

+This repository contains Python code for working with the Twitter Batch Compliance endpoints.
+To learn more about these endpoints, check out their documentation at: {link}

 ### Simple scripts
 This repository hosts a set of simple Python scripts (in the ./scripts folder) for the Compliance endpoints.
+These scripts support a simple command line interface.

 These five scripts map to the fundamental methods that are called on the new Compliance endpoint:
 1) Create a Compliance Job.
 2) Once Job is created, upload a set of Twitter Tweet IDs or User IDs to check for Compliance events related to them.
 3) Request the status of a Job.
 Determine if a Job was created, whether it is in progress or completed.